Calibration and Uncertainty for multiRater Volume Assessment in multiorgan Segmentation (CURVAS) challenge results

 Evaluating models through a comprehensive set of criteria ensures that they perform robustly across different anatomical structures and patient populations.

 A major challenge for future CURVAS editions will be not only identifying new clinical applications for concepts such as variability, uncertainty, and calibration, but also determining how to effectively communicate these aspects to clinicians.
 Conveying the importance of these elements is essential to ensure diagnostic decision-making in a more comprehensive understanding of both data and model limitations.
 This involves moving beyond presenting only point predictions to also providing insights into prediction confidence and expert disagreement.
 In parallel, the development of segmentation models should prioritize generalizability and the generation of well-calibrated, uncertainty-aware predictions.
-To achieve this, future efforts should emphasize the integration of diverse datasets, use of pre-trained models, and adoption of advanced calibration techniques—alongside the inclusion of expert discrepancies in both training and evaluation pipelines—to build more trustworthy and clinically relevant AI systems.
+While our dataset provides a valuable benchmark, its size and source may limit generalizability across institutions or scanner types.
+Future work should explore strategies to mitigate domain shift, such as incorporating domain adaptation techniques or fine-tuning models on site-specific data.
+To achieve this, future efforts should emphasize the integration of diverse datasets as well, use of pre-trained models, and adoption of advanced calibration techniques—alongside the inclusion of expert discrepancies in both training and evaluation pipelines—to build more trustworthy and clinically relevant AI systems.